saminiir/level-ip/Documentation/development.md

 IP 10.0.0.4.12000 > 10.0.0.5.8000: Flags [.], ack 1, win 512, length 0
 ```

-To trace program code, use gdb.
+To trace program code, use gdb with lvl-ip's debug symbols.

 Level-IP also becomes verbose when built with `make debug`.
 The format of the output tries to follow something `tcpdump` could output, but is still arbitrarily decided.
-Take a while to get used to it, and see the header files how the output is built.
+Take a while to get used to it, and see the header files how the output is formed.

 # Coding Style